Back

 If you are facing a network connectivity issue with your server, our support team may ask you to run several network diagnostic tools and to provide their output.

-In most cases, you will be asked to run ping, traceroute, and ifconfig utilities, yet the names may vary depending on operating system.
+In most cases, you will be asked to run ping, traceroute, and ifconfig utilities, but the names may vary depending on operating system.
 These utilities run in the command-line interface, so you will need to get familiar with it.

 There are two places to run these diagnostic tools – on your server, and on the device from which you have a problem connecting to the server.
 The latter is usually your home or office machine, or another server.